eyounx/VirtualTaobao/README.md

     if done: break
 env.render()
 ```

-### Description

-This environment is a simulator of an online shopping platform which challenges the agent with the item pushing problem.
-It mainly focus on pushing items efficiently according to user's query and interests.
-The goal of agent is to maximize the IPV(item-detail page view).
-In one word, the more user clicks, the more rewards agent gets.

 **What will happen when user raises a query in this online shopping platform?**
 1. Several items related to the query were callbacked to form an itemset.